No-namespace element copied without required xmlns="" declaration

 Note that the problem does not occur with -tree:linked.
 Therefore it would be appropriate to try and fix it within the

 I've added the appropriate code to TinyElementNode.copy() and the test is working.
 It's a little unfortunate that it's adding code to a mainstream path, but I don't see an easy alternative.

-#9 Updated by Michael Kay almost 2 years ago
+#9 Updated by Michael Kay over 2 years ago

 I think my earlier observation that the problem was not present with the linked tree was incorrect.
 Running namespace-1901 from the Transform command line with -tree:linked gives the incorrect output.